-The Program Officer will develop and maintain deep relationships with colleagues, grantees, funders, public and private partners, and coalitions in the broader climate field.
-The Program Officer will report to the Environment Program Director.
+Reporting to the Environment Program Director, the Program Officer, Environment will manage relationships with colleagues, grantees, funders, public and private partners, and coalitions in the broader climate field.
+Key responsibilities include:

-- Identify and establish the necessary partnerships within NGO, policy, corporate, and philanthropic sectors that together can inform a portfolio of high-impact grants.
-Particular emphasis will be placed on work with China-based partner organizations in grantmaking.
+- Identify and establish the necessary partnerships within NGO, policy, corporate, and philanthropic sectors that together can inform grantmaking for a portfolio of high-impact grants.

-- Convene meetings of external stakeholders when needed, including grant recipients, subject matter experts, policy stakeholders, co-funders, and others, to explore, compare, and coordinate strategies.
+- When needed, convene meetings of external stakeholders, including grant recipients, subject matter experts, policy stakeholders, co-funders, and others, to explore, compare, and coordinate strategies.

 - Use data and knowledge gathered in the field to advise on trends, movements, and policy developments related to climate and clean energy.

-- Collaborate with the foundation’s communications team, as well as managing external relationships with other grantmakers, advisors, and grant recipients to facilitate the exchange of information and maximize lessons learned.
+- Collaborate with Hewlett’s Communications team as well as manage external relationships with other grant makers, advisors, and grant recipients to facilitate the exchange of information and maximize lessons learned.

-A broad-based, ecosystem thinker is essential for this role—someone who is comfortable operating with expansive parameters, and exploring opportunities that can lead to scaled, bold, and even unconventional approaches.
-The foundation seeks candidates who are driven by active inquiry and learning and possess an intellect that thrives when creatively synthesizing ideas and input from a variety of sources to address complex problems.
-Successful candidates will have a demonstrated record in developing and implementing theories of change and will have expertise in the environment/climate sector at the international level.
+A broad-based ecosystem thinker is essential—someone comfortable operating with expansive parameters and exploring opportunities that can lead to scaled, bold, and even unconventional approaches.
+The foundation seeks candidates who are driven by active inquiry and learning and able to creatively synthesize ideas and input from a variety of sources to address complex problems.

 The foundation welcomes candidates from a variety of professional backgrounds and experience, which provide the following minimum qualifications: